GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-16-exam-guide-bullets.md

     - **@DataJpaTest @DataJdbcTest @JdbcTest**
     - **@DataMongoTest @DataRedisTest**
 - The attribute for those anotations is the class where the configuration for it is found.
 For @WebMVCTest this is the @Controller or @RestController annotated class.
 See [here](https://github.com/GeertJan-Kuip/GeertJan-Kuip.github.io/blob/main/_posts/2025-07-13-spring-boot-testing-overview-testresttemplate.md#slice-testing-mvc-with-webmvctest)
-- These annotations result in the autoconfiguration of a MockMVC bean, just like in full integration testing
+- These annotations result in the autoconfiguration of a MockMVC bean, just like in MockMVC testing
-- Inject MockMVC bean with @Autowired
+- Inject MockMVC bean with @Autowired in your test class
 - @MockBean is the central annotation.
 Use it on a field that declares an object of a type that is a bean in the AC but not in the sliced AC of the test.
 Now it will be included as a mock.
--
--

-- In slice testing, the mocking of those parts of the AC that are not generated, is done by **@MockBean**
+- @MockBean is a Spring annotation, @Mock is a Mockito annotation.
+- In the @Test class, define how the mock should behave or what value it should return on a specific request
+- Now use `mockMVC.perform(..)` exactly in the way you would use it in MockMVC testing

+- If you want to test the repository, you can use @DataJpaTest
+- Only the @Repository beans will be loaded
+- Spring will autoconfigure a TestEntityManager object, that can be used instead of EntityManager
+- TestEntityManager provides a subset of EntityManager's methods
+- By default, an in-memory database is used to replace the production db
+- To specify the db yourself, use the **@AutoConfigureTestDatabase** annotation